The p-AAA algorithm for data driven modeling of parametric dynamical systems: : for parametric dynamical systems

 We take the stiffness coefficient of the spring as the parameter and obtain the parametric dynamical system

 with the corresponding transfer function

 where $\bM$ and $\bG$ are, respectively, the mass and damping matrices; $\bK(p)$ is the parametric stiffness matrix; and $\bb$ and $\bc$ are, respectively, the input-to-state and the state-to-output mappings.
-We measure the transfer function at $H(s_i,p_j)$ for $N=3000$ frequency points $\{s_i\}$ in the interval $[0,2\pi\times 10^3]\imath$ where $\imath^2 = -1$ and for $M=3$ parameter values $ p_1 = 0.2$, $p_2 = 0.4$, and $p_3 =1 $. \paaa yields an approximant with orders $(k,q)=(12,2)$.
-Out of three parameter samples, \paaa chooses $p_1= 0.2$ and $p_2= 0.4$ for interpolation.
-Using the same parameter and frequency samples, we also construct the parametric Loewner approximant \cite{Io14data}. \Cref{fig:sriramL} shows the amplitude frequency responses of the original transfer function $H(s,p)$, and the \paaa and parametric Loewner approximants for various parameter values, including values that did not enter into \paaa or parametric Loewner construction (second row in \Cref{fig:sriramL}).
+We measure the transfer function at $H(s_i,p_j)$ for $N=3000$ frequency points $\{s_i\}$ in the interval $[0,2\pi\times 10^3]\imath$ where $\imath^2 = -1$ and for $M=3$ parameter values $ p_1 = 0.2$, $p_2 = 0.4$, and $p_3 =1 $. \paaa yields an approximant with orders $(k,q)={(19,2)}$.
+Out of three parameter samples, \paaa chooses {$p_2= 0.4$ and $p_3= 1$} for interpolation.
+Using the same parameter and frequency samples, we also construct the parametric Loewner approximant \cite{Io14data}. \Cref{fig:sriramLerr} shows the amplitude frequency responses of the original transfer function $H(s,p)$, and the \paaa and parametric Loewner approximants for various parameter values, including values that did not enter into \paaa or parametric Loewner construction ($p=0.8$ and $p=15$ in \Cref{fig:sriramLerr}).
 Both \paaa and parametric Loewner yield highly accurate approximations, capturing the peaks in the frequency response accurately.
-We note that $p=0$ and $p=15$ are outside the parameter range that were sampled.
-To check the accuracy of the \paaa and parametric Loewner approximants further, we perform an exhaustive search over the parameter domain by computing, for every $\hat{p} \in [0,1]$, the worst-case frequency domain error, i.e., $\max_s \mid H(s,\hat{p})- \Hr(s,\hat{p})\mid$ where $s= \imath \omega$ with $\omega \in [0,2\pi\times 10^3]$.
-The results in \Cref{fig:sriramLerr} show that \paaa is accurate throughout the full parameter domain and, for this example, outperforms the parametric Loewner approach.
+To check the accuracy of the \paaa and parametric Loewner approximants further, we perform an exhaustive search over the parameter domain by computing, for {50} linearly spaced $\hat{p} \in [0,1]$, the worst-case frequency domain error, i.e., $\max_s \mid H(s,\hat{p})- \Hr(s,\hat{p})\mid$ where $s= \imath \omega$ with $\omega \in [0,2\pi\times 10^3]$. {We use $3000$ $\omega$ samples to approximate the maximum error.} The results in \Cref{fig:sriramL} show that \paaa is accurate throughout the full parameter domain and, for this example, outperforms the parametric Loewner approach.